kwikteam/phy-doc/docs/cluster-manual.md

 ## Manual clustering

-The manual clustering subpackage (`phy.cluster.manual`) is the main component of phy 0.1.0.
-It provides a programmatic Python API as well as a lightweight graphical interface to manually refine the automatic clustering.
+The manual clustering subpackage (`phy.cluster.manual`) provides a programmatic Python API as well as a lightweight graphical interface to manually refine the output of the automatic clustering algorithm.

-There is a light command-line tool to start the GUI on a dataset.
-Type the following in a terminal: `phy cluster manual myexperiment.kwik`.
-Add `-i` to start an IPython console at the same time.

-In the following, we describe the API in case you want more control on the process.
+Although you can use the `phy cluster-manual` command-line tool to open the GUI, you can also access it from IPython (terminal or notebook) for more control.

 ### Session